apenella/go-ansible/README.md

 ### Results Handler

 A _results handler_ or a _results outputer_ is responsible for managing the output of the command execution.
 The library includes two output mechanisms: the [DefaultResults](#defaultexecute-struct) and the [JSONStdoutCallbackResults](#jsonstdoutcallbackresults-struct) structs.

+## Considerations

+Before you proceed further, please take note of the following considerations to ensure optimal usage of the go-ansible library.

+### Execute go-ansible inside a container

+When executing _Ansible_ commands using the _go-ansible_ library inside a container, ensure that the container has configured an init system.
+The init system is necessary to manage the child processes created by the _Ansible_ commands.
+If the container does not have an init system, the child processes may not be correctly managed, leading to unexpected behavior such as zombie processes.

+You can read more about that in the issue [139](https://github.com/apenella/go-ansible/issues/139).

+### Disable pseudo-terminal allocation

+_Ansible_ commands forces the pseudo-terminal allocation when executed in a terminal.
+That configuration can cause that the SSH connection leaves zombie processes when the command finished.
+If you are experiencing this issue, you can disable the pseudo-terminal allocation by setting the `-T` to the SSH extra arguments, that will disable the pseudo-terminal allocation.

+You can read more about that in the issue [139](https://github.com/apenella/go-ansible/issues/139) and [here](https://groups.google.com/g/ansible-project/c/IQoTNwDBIiA/m/qiHUTgg31lkJ).

 ## Getting Started